Student Health Services at Moffitt Health Center

-- No fevers (temperature >100.4° F) for at least 72 hours (that is three full days of no fever without the use of a medicine that reduces fevers such as Tylenol or Ibuprofen); AND
+- No fevers (temperature >100.4° F) for at least 24 hours (no fever without the use of a medicine that reduces fevers such as Tylenol or Ibuprofen); AND

 - Other symptoms have improved (for example, cough or shortness of breath have improved); AND

 - At least 10 days have passed since symptoms first appeared.